Spantree/datadumpbeat/README.md

 ### Build

-To build the binary for Datadumperbeat run the command below.
-This will generate a binary in the same directory with the name datadumperbeat.
+To build the binary for datadumpbeat run the command below.
+This will generate a binary in the same directory with the name datadumpbeat.

 ```
 make